digicademy/ExecuteMoreXtension/README.md

-# AskMoreXtension
+# ExecuteMoreXtension

-This software package provides eight Java operations developed at the Digital Academy of the Academy of Sciences and Literature | Mainz that may be used to create custom actions within the Oxygen XML Editor that simplify local IO operations.
+This software package provides four Java operations developed at the Digital Academy of the Academy of Sciences and Literature | Mainz that may be used to create custom actions within the Oxygen XML Editor that simplify local IO operations.
 A documentation of all operations can be found in the [wiki of this repository](https://github.com/digicademy/ExecuteMoreXtension/wiki).

 # Requirements